Geosciences, Geology Concentration, B.S.

 Interdisciplinary Minors

 Interdisciplinary minors require the student to complete a minimum of 15 to 21 hours from a list of specific courses.
-Unless otherwise noted, a student may take no more than 6 hours of courses from a single department until he or she surpasses the required minimum number of hours necessary for completing the minor.
+Unless otherwise noted, a student may take no more than 6 hours of courses from a single department until the required minimum number of hours necessary for completing the minor is surpassed.
 Exceptions to this rule may be found within the discussions of several of the minors.
-In most cases, a student is also limited to just 3 hours of credit toward the minor in the same department or discipline in which he or she is taking a major.
+In most cases, a student is also limited to just 3 hours of credit toward the minor in the same department or discipline as the major.
 Students must fulfill all departmental prerequisites for any course within an interdisciplinary minor.
 In some cases, advisors may approve course substitutions within these program requirements.

 Required Courses (18 hours)